 Sweet as nectar.
-That’s what we think of this Southern classic, a charming stack of pineapple, coconut, bananas, and pecans aplenty.
+That’s what we think of this Southern classic, a charming stack of pineapple, bananas, and pecans aplenty.
 But this cake isn’t just tremendous to behold, it’s sweet almost beyond comprehension.
 It’s such an abundant stack of sweetness–and, actually, a stack of abundant sweetness–that skinny slivers seem sufficient for plating, which means it’s likely you’ll have a slice or three left to look forward to the following day.
 While we don’t know what transpires in your kitchen come morning, there’s never been a time when cake wasn’t welcome at our breakfast table.

 Hummingbird Cake Recipe